SomeWeekendReading/someweekendreading.github.io/_posts/2021-01-20-adults-in-charge.md

 So let us help him out a little bit here.
 These video selections offer, respectively:
 1. our wishes for his speedy travel to any destination but here,
 2. an assessment of the community sentiment upon his departure,
-3. how much we personally wish to remember him, and
+3. _exactly_ how much we personally wish to remember him, and
 4. some thoughts upon his likely legacy.

 (_Multae apologiae_ to our readers outside the US for the bizarre American cultural references